transistor1/jinja/docs/extensions.rst

 ~~~

 The AST (Abstract Syntax Tree) is used to represent a template after parsing.
-It's build of nodes that the compiler then converts into executable Python
+It's built of nodes that the compiler then converts into executable Python
 code objects.
 Extensions that provide custom statements can return nodes to
 execute custom Python code.